trinhminh11/OPT-mini-project/README.md

 Folder "submitted code", just like the name, the submitted version that I can ensure you the code gets the perfect score even before when the teacher extended the time limit.
 But please don't just copy blindly, or at least don't copy-paste.

+Folder "ORtools", this folder solves the Problems using CP, A lot of them can be improved by using LP, but I'm happy for now.

 About the 1st and 2nd Projects, the checker of the website is BUG so I have not posted my submitted code for those yet.

 And about the 3rd and 9th Projects (and maybe more :> ), there is a BUG that if your solution is better than the web, you'll get full points but if not, it'll raise an Invalid Response message, so don't worry that your code is not work, it just that your solution to some task is not surpass the web's solution.